 Get the recipe: Turkey-Pepper Brunch Strata

 Enjoy apple crisp in the cutest way possible with these itty-bitty bites.
 Don't let their small size fool you, though.
 With apples, apple juice, and apple pie spice, each and every bite packs a lot of fruity flavor.
+After snagging a scoop of our other Thanksgiving brunch ideas, these cute apple crisp treat will slide right into the last bit of extra space on your plate.

 If you're looking for a little extra sweetness (and who isn't come holiday season?), add whipped cream or vanilla ice cream on top!